PD Info Public Domain Information Project

 Folk Song

 V - Where are you going?
 To Scarborough Fair?
-Parsley, sage, rosemary and thyme C - And she shall be a true lover of mine PD Reprint
+Parsley, sage, rosemary and thyme C - And she shall be a true lover of mine

 School Days